Skip to content

 Residence

 The Residence Act is the primary legal framework for immigration in Germany.
 It sets out the conditions under which non-German citizens can enter and reside in the country.
-The act distinguishes between different types of visas, such as short-term and long-term visas, and regulates the rights and obligations of foreign residents, including their access to social benefits.
+The act distinguishes between short- and long-term visas and regulates the rights and obligations of foreign residents, including their access to social benefits.
 There are two types of Residence permits in Germany.
-The one is an Aufenthaltserlaubnis/Temporary Residence and the other is a Niederlassungserlaubnis/permanent residence.
+The one is an Aufenthaltserlaubnis/Temporary Residence, and the other is a Niederlassungserlaubnis/permanent residence.

 Legal Basis